Link to this page: https://www.socialistparty.org.uk/issue/1136/32600

 Capitalism's Covid failings

-Boycotts, divestment and sanctions - what role can these play in the struggle for a Palestinian state?
+Boycotts - what role can these play in the struggle for a Palestinian state?

 Stop Israeli state terror: solidarity protests continue